Tushar-Projects/Bringer/README.md

 At a high level, Bringer follows a pretty simple pipeline:

-1. Documents are read from the `documents/` folder and broken into smaller chunks.
+1. Documents are read from the `documents/` folder of the project and broken into smaller chunks.
 2. Those chunks are indexed for both semantic search and keyword search.
 3. When you ask a question, Bringer retrieves the most relevant matches from both methods.
 4. The results are reranked so the strongest evidence rises to the top.